 1. Outlook is running in a different privilege level/user and you have installed Live Inbox in a totally different level/user.
 For example If Outlook is running as an administrator (Best Practices suggest it should never) and Live Inbox is installed in a per user basis, Live Inbox would not load.

-2. Live Inbox does not open in multiple Outlook windows.
-Only one instance of Live Inbox can run at a time.
-It's likely that the main Mail window has been closed or minimized while Live Inbox is running.
-There are two scenarios where this can happen:
+2. Live Inbox does not open in multiple Outlook windows (Probably in different monitors/desktops).
+Only one instance of Live Inbox can be shown at a time.

 If you minimize Outlook, and then restore it by launching from a shortcut (such as within your Start Menu > Microsoft Office menu) or a desktop icon.
 A second identical window will be opened, and Live Inbox will not appear.
 If you make sure to always maximize from the Task Bar, you will avoid this problem.

-3. It's also possible that Live Inbox has been disabled.
+3. It's also possible that Live Inbox has been hidden by you.
 Go to the Live Inbox menu item/ribbon on the Outlook menu bar, Click on Show/Hide Live Inbox.
-If that doesn't work:

-Live Inbox may be listed as a "hard disabled" add-in in Outlook, especially if you upgraded from a previous version of Outlook.
+4. Live Inbox may be listed as a "hard disabled" add-in in Outlook, especially if you upgraded from a previous version of Outlook.
+Or changed the Outlook bitness (like 32 bit to 64 bit or vice versa).
+A reinstall of Live Inbox normally helps.

 According to Microsoft, a common cause of crashing or hanging of Outlook is conflicts with other third-party add-ins.
 Although we have eliminated most conflicts in the production version of Live Inbox, there may still be add-ins that contribute to instability or prevent Outlook from closing.

-- If you have to "kill" an 'outlook.exe' process in the Task Manager, this can cause sluggish performance especially on the next launch of Outlook.
+1. If you have to "kill" an "outlook.exe" process in the Task Manager, this can cause sluggish performance especially on the next launch of Outlook.
 The slowness is caused by Outlook repairing damaged files caused by the abrupt termination of the process.
-Alternatively, you can use scanpst to repair your Outlook mail data files.
-We have described this here
+You may have to use SCANPST to repair your Outlook mail data files.

 IMPORTANT: Any customizations you have made to Live Inbox user profiles will be lost when the data files are deleted.
 This includes custom user photos and merged email profiles.